japila-books/apache-spark-internals/docs/configuration-properties.md

 Controls the type of memory:MemoryManager.md[MemoryManager] to use.
 When enabled (i.e. `true`) it is the legacy memory:StaticMemoryManager.md[StaticMemoryManager] while memory:UnifiedMemoryManager.md[UnifiedMemoryManager] otherwise (i.e. `false`).

 Default: `false`

-== [[spark.memory.offHeap.enabled]] spark.memory.offHeap.enabled

-`spark.memory.offHeap.enabled` controls whether Spark will attempt to use off-heap memory for certain operations (`true`) or not (`false`).

-Default: `false`

-Tracks whether Tungsten memory will be allocated on the JVM heap or off-heap (using `sun.misc.Unsafe`).

-If enabled, <<spark.memory.offHeap.size, spark.memory.offHeap.size>> has to be memory:MemoryManager.md#tungstenMemoryMode[greater than 0].

-Used when MemoryManager is requested for memory:MemoryManager.md#tungstenMemoryMode[tungstenMemoryMode].

 == [[spark.shuffle.spill.batchSize]] spark.shuffle.spill.batchSize